A Touch of Class (1973) Film Review C+

 DIRECTOR: Melvin Frank

 BOTTOM LINE: The year is 1973.
 The setting is London, and we have Glenda Jackson and George Segal in Melvin Frank’s declasse “ A Touch of Class,” another movie that nobody sees today because the bloom has faded from the rose (Jackson’s Oscar for Best Actress is on a par with Jack Lemmon’s Best Actor for “Save the Tiger” that same year – utterly undeserved and the worst of that year’s five choices – Joanne Woodward’s reaction to her being named the winner is priceless).
-Jackson’s character works in the garment industry, so we are on fairy alert.
+Jackson’s character works in the garment industry, so we are on “fairy alert.
 And, wouldn’t you know it, one of them does descend on her office just as Segal is visiting.
-He’s got a swishy fairy attitude, which he unwisely unleashes on Jackson as he minces about her office.
+He’s got a swishy fairy attitude, which he unwisely unleashes on Jackson as he minces around her desk.
 His name is Cecil, and he is played, believe it or not, in an uncredited part by Benedict Cumberbatch’s dad, Timothy Carlton Congdon Cumberbatch, who is known professionally as Timothy Carlton.
 Jackson wonders why a certain document is not typed.
 The dialogue is as follows:

 You know I only type with one finger and (pause), I’ve hurt it